SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 	:return: the possible multiline text entered by the user

 	A message box with the given height and width is displayed and allows the user to input as many lines of text as needed.
-The display area is fix, but the content is editable and scrollable.
+The display area is fix and not scrollable (means visble is only the top left part, that fits into the visible area).
+	But you might enter as much text as you like, e.g. via CopyAndPaste.

 	Example::